tsgates/arch-wiki-markdown/wiki/Qt.md

 Qt application will try to mimic the behavior of the desktop environment they are running on, unless they run into some problems or hard-coded settings.
-For those who still want to change the look and feel of Qt application, the Qt Configuration (qtconfig or qt3config) tool is available.
+For those who still want to change the look and feel of Qt application, the Qt Configuration (qtconfig-qt4 or qt3config) tool is available.
 QtConfig offers a very simple configuration for the appearance of Qt applications that gives the user easy access to the current Qt Style, colors, fonts and other more advanced options.
+QtConfig was removed in Qt5.
+If you want to force Qt5 to use a specific style, set the QT_STYLE_OVERRIDE environment variable to your preferred style (e.g. gtk).

 Although not part of Qt, the KDE System Settings offer many more customization options that are also picked up by Qt applications.